Creativity is the engine of Humanistic religion. Harmony is its navigation system.

 - Karen Page and Andrew Dornenburg, The Flavor Bible: The Essential Guide to Culinary Creativity (Little, Brown & Company, 2008).

-- Oliver Sacks, The River of Consciousness (Alfred A. Knopf, 2017): “Sacks covers the evolution of his life, the workings of memory and the nature of creativity.”
+- Oliver Sacks, The River of Consciousness (Alfred A. Knopf, 2017): “contains reflections on the evolution of life and the evolution of ideas, on the workings of memory, the process of consciousness, and the nature of creativity, alongside examinations of his own mishearings and misrememberings and his experience of illness.”

 - Michael Sims, Arthur and Sherlock: Conan Doyle and the Creation of Holmes (Bloomsbury, 2017).
-“How Arthur Conan Doyle, a yound doctor and struggling novelist, devised his indelible sleuths.”
+“How Conan Doyle Landed on Sherlock Holmes and Why He’s Stayed With Us”

 - Lydia Davis, Essays One (Farrar, Straus & Giroux, 2019): Davis relates how she prepares her essays.